sp34rh34d/CTF-writeups/NahamCon2024/LogJam/readme.md

 ```
 <br>

-This is a encoded powershell command, thanks to my friend **Bravosec**, i use PowerDecode tool to deofuscate the malicious code, you can download PowerDecode from ```https://github.com/Malandrone/PowerDecode```
+This is a encoded powershell command, thanks to my friend **Bravosec**, i use PowerDecode tool to deobfuscate the malicious code, you can download PowerDecode from ```https://github.com/Malandrone/PowerDecode```
 <br>

 Start the PowerDecode.bat file, and select the txt file with the malicious code<br>